-Here are 5 things that many of our C&MA churches are doing to enhance greater engagement from their congregations with Alliance missions and the Great Commission Fund.
+Here are 7 things that many of our C&MA churches are doing to increase engagement with Alliance missions.

 The Senior Pastor

 The senior pastor is ‘leaning in’ to Alliance missions.
 He is passionate about the church being a Christ Centered, Acts 1:8, Family.
 He proclaims the global mission of the church and gives opportunities up front to promote and pray for Alliance missions.
 The senior/lead pastor diligently seeks God along with his leaders to discern where in the world to focus or partner.
 He is passionate about giving people an opportunity to glorify God and impact the world through the churches mission's ministries.

 A Missions Team or Point-Person

 Although the senior/lead pastor is the chief promoter of Alliance missions he identifies and recruits a missions team or leader to take the lead in promoting and planning missions.
 Missions engaged churches have a key point person and/or missions team to handle the details of their yearly missions emphasis.
 They also present interesting and challenging promotion of Alliance missions throughout the year targeting all ages.

 Alliance churches that increase engagement with missions present Alliance missions on a regular basis, not just once a year.
 Repetitive exposure to missions is the key to creating passion and excitement about what God is doing around the world.

 Missions engaged churches have some form of global promotion on a regular basis and they pray for international workers and current world events in their services.
 Consider using resources like: Alliance snapshot videos; Skype call with an international worker; prayer for workers in the service; an interview with someone who went on a short-term trip; children's missions Sunday; etc. The length can be as short as 1-2 minutes or as long as 5 minutes.
 Frequency is critical, not length of presentation.